-- pipe\handle the handle identifying the specific pipe as derived from the unique path to the HDL endpoint of the pipe (see section 5.8.3). - num\elements number of elements to be read on this receive operation can vary from call to call which again, facilitates data shaping - num\elements\valid number of read elements that are valid in the case of data shaping this can be less than the requested number of bytes read if the eom and/or flush comes at some residual number of elements that does not fill out an entire request (see section 5.8.4.3.4). - data a user supplied target bit vector to which the requested num\elements will be deposited - eom a flag that can serve as an end-of-message marker on a variably sized message transmitted as a sequence of transactions - The num\elements\valid, data and eom arguments always have an output direction when receiving from a pipe.
+- pipe_handle the handle identifying the specific pipe as derived from the unique path to the HDL endpoint of the pipe (see section 5.8.3). - num_elements number of elements to be read on this receive operation can vary from call to call which again, facilitates data shaping - num_elements_valid number of read elements that are valid in the case of data shaping this can be less than the requested number of bytes read if the eom and/or flush comes at some residual number of elements that does not fill out an entire request (see section 5.8.4.3.4). - data in the case of scemi_pipe_c_receive() a user supplied target bit vector to which the requested num_elements will be deposited; in the case of scemi_pipe_c_receive_bytes() a user supplied target byte array to which the requested num_elements will be deposited.
+It is the responsibility of the user to ensure the memory allocated for data is large enough to accept the requested data. - eom a flag that can serve as an end-of-message marker on a variably sized message transmitted as a sequence of transactions - Bit ordering of the payload conveyed by the data argument is defined as follows.
+In the case of scemi_pipe_c_receive() bit ordering is fixed by the SystemVerilog definition of svBitVecVal.
+In the case of scemi_pipe_c_receive_bytes() the bits are ordered such that the byte with the lowest index in the byte array, i.e., data[0], map to the least significant bits of the bit vector on the SystemVerilog side.
+In general, bits 7 down to 0 of data[n] map to bits 8n + 7 down to 8n of the bit vector on the SystemVerilog side. - The num_elements_valid, data and eom arguments always have an output direction when receiving from a pipe.

-5.8.4.3 Flush Semantics
+5.8.4.3 Flush semantics